ovh/docs/pages/cloud/private-cloud/tanzu_ce_install/guide.en-gb.md

 ### Planification

-As stated in the Requirements, an NSX Edge Services Gateway is used in our case study for Firewall and DHCP purposes.<br>
+As stated in the Requirements, an NSX Edge Services Gateway is used in our study case for Firewall and DHCP purposes.<br>
 Other Network components can be used as alternative such as pfsense.<br>

-To set up your Network, you will need to define a public IP for external access and an internal network for your Tanzu infrastructure.<br>
+To set up your Network, you will need to define a public IP for external access and an internal network with dhcp service activated for your Tanzu infrastructure.<br>
 Your Datacenter comes with a set of public IPs useable for your different needs.
-They are visible in the Datacenter `Configure`{.action} tab, in the `Network`{.action} section.<br>
+They are visible in the Datacenter `Configure`{.action} tab, in the `Network`{.action} section.
+You will also see the mask and gateway settings on the page.<br>
 Check out our [Adding an IP block](https://docs.ovh.com/gb/en/private-cloud/add-ip-block/) documentation if you are out of useable public IPs.

 ![](images/en00ipblocks.png){.thumbnail}